UIKit0/pmk/Docs/General Design.md

 All IPC is synchronous, and does not provide custom control over timeouts.
 Instead, a process can request to either fail IPC immediately if the other party is not ready, or wait (thread is blocked) indefinitely until the other party becomes available.

 This status is signified with the 30th bit of the thread ID.
 When set to 1, infinite timeout is used.

+# Virtual Memory
+Virtual memory is handled in a platform-agnostic way by the virtual memory manager.

+# Scheduling